SAP-samples/data-intelligence-pyoperator-generator/README.md

 Currently the up- and download only works for SAP DI operators incorporated in a package (name the operators with a preceding '.': <mypackage>.<myoperator>.
 It always should be a good practise to create operators belonging to a package.

+### Open - backlog
+Support of operator versions.
+Currently no versions are supported.

 ### Open due to undecided necessity:

 Create new operator offline